pensjonatus/flash-fiction/blog/things-men-say.md

 ---
-title: 'Things Men Say'
+title: Things Men Say
 date: '2014-09-05'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Have you noticed we never run out of things to talk about?
 Your hair looks